ErHaWeb/klaro_consent_manager/Documentation/QuickStart/Index.rst

             #.
 Click :guilabel:`Save` and :guilabel:`Close`

 #.
 Open the records module.
+The complete backend path overview is available
+    in :ref:`compatibility`.

     ..  list-table::
         :header-rows: 1